Prot10/Places-of-the-world/README.md

 The data collection is performed on the [Atlas Obscura](https://www.atlasobscura.com) website.
 The repository consists of the following files:

-1. `general.ipynb`: a Jupyter Notebook that answers the questions:
+1. `main.ipynb`: a Jupyter Notebook that answers the questions:
 - Data collection
 - Search Engine
 - Define a new score!